Content Gap Analysis

 Read on to find out the answers to all of these questions and more.

-But first, what is a content gap analysis?
+What is a content gap analysis?

 Content gap analysis is a process that helps marketers become aware of opportunities they may be missing.
 It involves taking a deep dive into the competitive landscape of your market and identifying the topics in demand that you might not yet have an article about.